-Occasionally you'll find that you wish to start a new game but would like to edit a previously existing game to save yourself some time.
+Sometimes you may find that you want to start a new game but would like to edit a previously existing game to save yourself some time.
 You may also just wish to copy one of your games to another account.
 The following steps will help you do these things.

 How to Copy Your Own Place

 - Find the place you want to copy, click it and then click Edit on the bottom of the screen

 - Once you are editing the game you can copy two ways:

 - If you would just like a backup saved to your computer, choose File > Save As